mem48/geocompr/main.md

 Historically, GIS file formats were developed by mapping agencies and software companies. <!--examples-->
 Exchanging spatial data between different software packages each coming with its own format was troublesome in the beginning.

-GDAL ^[prounounce "goo-dal", with the double o making a reference to object-orientation]put an end to these troubles by enabling <!--name and pronounciation--> reading and writing many raster and vector data formats.
+GDAL ^[prounounce "goo-dal", with the double o making a reference to object-orientation]put an end to these troubles by enabling reading and writing many raster and vector data formats.
 Subsequently, many open and proprietary GIS software (e.g., GRASS, QGIS, ArcGIS, ENVI) were quick to incorporate it.
 <!-- GDAL (it's great - you can read, convert, and very often (though not always) write) -->
 <!-- GDAL info "it is possible to have smaller number of supported formats than there are on the GDAL webpage; you may need to recompile..." -->